-Amie Peltzer is a graduate of the MSc Science Communication course at Manchester.
+Amie Peltzer is a graduate of the MSc Science Communication course (now known as MSc Science and Health Communication) at Manchester.
 She talks about how she came to study on the course and how the skills she has developed have helped her outside of academia.

 During my school years, I enjoyed writing and I enjoyed science, but I thought it would be really difficult to combine the two at university.
 Let’s face it: they are two rather different disciplines.